JarredTyson/Steel-Pan-Project/README.md

 * Google maps api was not working but eventually managed to integrate both the marker and
 * Mail api was not working despite many attempts and ending up using example code on the website.
 * The sidebar was not moving the contents as intended and had to remove layers/containers or select correct containers to move.
+## Mock-ups
+Mock-ups are located in the folder name of Mock-ups.
 ## Deployment
 To use and make changes to gitpod to change code on the site.
 1. Open a browser and search for github.